Chart Color Schemes

 Croydon Hills - Warranwood features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 84.0% of all households, including 45.4% couples with children, 26.8% couples without children, and 11.0% single parent families.
-Non-family households comprise the remaining 16.0%, with lone person households at 14.8% and group households making up 1.2%.
+Family households comprise 84.0% of all households, including 45.4% couples with children, 26.8% couples without children, and 11.0% single parent families.
+Non-family households make up the remaining 16.0%, with lone person households at 14.8% and group households comprising 1.2% of the total.
 The median household size is 2.9 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households